 The B vitamins are found in meat, green leafy vegetables, eggs, legumes, and whole grains.

 Vitamin B1 or Thiamine

 Thiamin is important in the function of your cells and a deficiency can lead to cell dysfunction and oxidative stress.

 Also, the most active form of thiamine is involved in glucose metabolism, changing carbohydrates into energy.

-The brain and nervous system require a lot of energy, which is important in serotonin synthesis and also plays important role in nerve conduction.
+The brain and nervous system require a lot of energy.
+This is important in serotonin synthesis and also plays an important role in nerve conduction.

-So not having enough thiamine is surely likely to leave one feeling down in the dumps.
+Therefore, if you are not having enough thiamine, you are likely to be feeling down in the dumps.

 You know that when your sugar is low you feel lethargic.
 So apparently glucose does not just float into the cells.
-There is a complex process before you can get its benefits, and this B vitamin helps in that process.
+There is a complex process before you can get its benefits, vitamin B 1 helps in that process.

-Deficiency can cause fatigue and weakness, psychosis and nerve damage, according to Medline Plus
+Deficiency in thiamine can cause fatigue and weakness, psychosis, and nerve damage, according to Medline Plus.

-Thiamin is found in nuts and legumes, whole grains, eggs, trout, beef, and pork.
+Thiamin is found in nuts and legumes, in whole grains, eggs, trout, beef, and pork.